web-dave/webdave.de/src/assets/posts/route_types.md

 <b>
 Very important to know: The router goes through your router config array topdown.
 And he checks every path of the config and test it with a regex against the current route.
 That means: The order of your rout config matters!</b>

+> I would consider mention that on child-modules or lazy loaded modules the angular router is so intelligent merge the child routes _before_ the '**' route.
+So that the **-route really comes last!

 <br>
 <br>
 The regex for a wildcard looks like: